 The area is also known for its wildlife, including the 900 species of fish off the coast and in an area that has been designated a UNESCO World Heritage Site and the second largest National Marine Park in the world.
 Guests can enjoy PADI-certified SCUBA diving lessons and snorkeling tours as well.

 The town of Loreto has a number of local shops and cobblestone paved streets to walk and explore.
 Tiny shops are filled with traditional area handmade artisan crafts.
 The town was founded in 1697 by Jesuit missionaries, who found a steady spring of fresh water on the site.
 The Misión Nuestra Señora de Loreto is a short shuttle ride away and can be visited.

 Outdoor adventurers can also experience tours of the nearby Coronado, Danzante and Del Carmen Islands or enjoy some of the local areas to hike.
 The stunning mountain top views are what postcards are made of where the sky meets the ocean and a desert landscape takes you to a far off land.
 No doubt too, you will encounter some of the oldest cacti as they tower over you in a majestic presence that is to be respected.
 Mountain biking is also another option for those looking for an outdoor adventure.

 Food.
 So much good food!
+I was lucky enough to have an impromptu cooking lesson with Chef Penny Davidi!
 All over Loreto and the surrounding resorts, there are wonderful places to eat.
 For those of you looking for a fun, unique margarita experience check out Giggling Dolphin Restaurant & Boat Bar, where you blend your own margarita on a stationary bicycle!
 One of my favorite things?
 All the chips, guac, and salsa!
 I leave you with the recipe of my favorite.